AlexanderIab/spring_online_shop/README.md

 - #### **GUEST**

 Can be created by any user.
+All registered users, but not confirmed email.

 1. Can delete his account, which is archived in the database.
 2. When you change your email, you need to verify it.